PeacePeters/SUSE-Cloud-Native-Foundation-Scholarship/README.md

 - Confused where to start with suggested prerequisites??
  Refer to [Understanding the basics of http]() resourse to get familiar with client, server, and interner request.

-- Use https://docs.microsoft.com/en-us/learn/azure/ to learn and explore more on Azure.

 ---